mjdarby/Hermes/README.md

 Hermes isn't the most configurable textboard you'll find, but it's pretty easy to change the basic look and feel by modifying stylesheet.css.
 There are also options for the following:

+    max_posts

-    MAX_POSTS - Maximum posts per thread.
+Maximum posts per thread.
 Once this value is reached, users will not be able to add new replies to a thread.
 If set to a False-evaluating value, there will be no maximum number posts.

+    posts_before_autosage

-    POSTS_BEFORE_AUTOSAGE - If the number of posts in a thread exceeds this value, further posts to the thread will not bump the thread.
+If the number of posts in a thread exceeds this value, further posts to the thread will not bump the thread.
 Deleting posts until the count goes under this threshold will allow another bump, which is a bug to fix.
 Disabled if set to a False-evaluating value.

+    max_threads

-    MAX_THREADS - If the number of threads surpasses this value, the oldest thread will be pruned from the database.
+If the number of threads surpasses this value, the oldest thread will be pruned from the database.
 Disabled if set to a False-evaluating value.

+Configuration is heavily 'inspired' by django-bootstrap3 and can be set in your project's settings.py like this:

+    HERMES = {}
+    HERMES['max_posts'] = 100
+    HERMES['max_threads'] = 50
+    HERMES['posts_before_autosage'] = 100

 # Admin usage
 Hermes does not have a dedicated administration page, instead getting authentication information from the